 Khadi fashion collections from designers in Belgaum.

-Meher Baba: For the New Life Companions: "The first period of training will be spent in Belgaum comprising of physical labor.
-The second period of training will be spent at Benares from November 25 to December 10, comprising begging and langoti [life in loincloth].
-The third and last period of training will be spent on the way to Hardwar from December 10 to 31, comprising gypsy life...
+For his New Life Companions: "The first period of training will be spent in Belgaum comprising of physical labor.
+The second period of training will be spent at Benares, comprising begging and langoti [life in loincloth].
+The third and last period of training will be spent on the way to Hardwar, comprising gypsy life...
 From January 1.
 1950 onwards, whether on the way to Hardwar or wherever God takes us, will be endless New Life of hopelessness in real earnest."

 The New Life companions of Meher Baba wandered